pevhall/hdldepends/README.md

 ### `--top-file`
 The top file command line option specifies the project's top level file to create the compile order from.
 This works the same as the configuration file key `top_file`.

+### `--top-entity`
+The top file command line option specifies the project's top level file to create the compile order from.
+This works the same as the configuration file key `top_entity`.

 ### `--top-lib`
 This is a bit of a hack.
 It will give the `work` library the passed name.